choderalab/torsionfit_examples/synthetic_data/README.md

 While the distribution of t_equl looks very similar for the eliminate and discrete model, the eliminate model has the advantage of having less parameters.

+In the above models, the labels were also sampled.
+All three models were compared to not using reversible jump.
+The notebooks and figures are in the folders with the name of the model without `_rj`.
+The marginal posterior of Ks that have the label on look similar to the rj case.
+Marginal Posteriors of Ks that should have their label off are distributed around zero.

 ### Manifest
 * `toy.pdb` - pdb file of toy system
 * `toy.psf` - psf file for toy system